octo-technology-downunder/git-command-line-lab/README.md

                     cookieFile = /tmp/cookie.txt

-Alternatively it's possible to simply list your settings directly using:
+Alternatively you can list your settings on the command line using:

 `git config --global --list`

 It's also possible to access and set fields individually.
 For example, to read an individual field:

 `git config --global --get user.name`